 I've made this a few times with different spices.
 First I tried a cinnamon stick, then star anise.
 Both versions were lovely, but when I experimented on a whim with adding a vanilla pod, the result was so wonderful that it just had to be shared, even if it is a humble bowl of porridge.
 Vanilla works incredibly well with quinces, which have their own subtle fragrance that the vanilla serves to highlight.
 It also works wonderfully with apples.
 Although cinnamon is often the classic spice for apples, I feel that apple and vanilla are a pairing that should be given more limelight.
 Vanilla emphasises the apple's natural sweetness rather than its acidity.

 Using vanilla in this compote also makes it intensely pretty to look at - a beautiful very pale green appley froth, flecked with those tiny black seeds that contain so much promise of flavour, full of golden quince pieces.
 It's sweet but still quite tart (you could add more sugar if you like), providing a bracing start to the morning and contrasting wonderfully with the comfort blanket that is the creamy porridge.
-I've used a lovely vanilla pod from my JustIngredients collection, along with some ground cinnamon and ginger in the porridge to add a subtle warm flavour.
+I've used a lovely vanilla pod, along with some ground cinnamon and ginger in the porridge to add a subtle warm flavour.
 I also put sultanas in my porridge - they swell up as it cooks, giving a lovely contrast in texture.
 Toffee-like dried fruits combined with the sweet quince and apple is another delicious flavour contrast.

 The best way to eat this is on top of the spiced porridge, as in the recipe below.
 I prefer to spoon the compote, cold from the fridge, over the steaming hot porridge.
 You get that wonderful temperature contrast when eating it, like having cold ice cream with a hot crumble or pie.
 It might sound odd, but a spoonful of scalding porridge mingled with the chilled, sweet fruit is beautiful.
 The contrast between the warmly-spiced sweet porridge and the tart, vanilla-laced fruit is delectable.
 However, you could warm the compote up in the microwave if you wanted.